UPenn-RoboCup/UPennDev2/README.md

 The project began with the University of Pennsylvania RoboCup code base from the 2011 RoboCup season and is continuing to evolve into an ever more generalized and versatile robot software framework.
+The DARPA Robotics Challenge also pushed sevelopment

 This is a work of the University of Pennsylvania along with help from:
   * IPRE faculty and students: http://calicoproject.org/Main_Page